shen-leo/cosmos-game/README.md

 Cosmos is a tile-based strategy game where the player battles the peculiar monstrosities of deep space.
 You play as a Cosmic Knight, a warrior sent to explore the deep Cosmos in order to vanquish the deadly creatures that threaten planet Earth.
-Collect the Souls found in the various planets of space in order to gain energy to travel deeper into the Cosmos.
+Collect the Souls found on the various planets of space in order to gain energy to travel deeper into the Cosmos.
+Be ready to face the strange array of monsters that await you in the Cosmos.

 # Gameplay

-Use WASD or the arrow keys to navigate the Cosmic Knight around the space dungeon tilemap.
+Use WASD or the directional keys to navigate the Cosmic Knight around the space dungeon tilemap.
 Coming into contact with an enemy will defeat them at the expense of losing one of your three lives.
 Be careful!
 The enemies will follow your movement!